Transportation Planning

 How many restriping projects are planned in Scottsdale?

-The city’s Transportation Action Plan has identified 32 miles of roadway for evaluation and possible reclassification to meet current and projected traffic volumes.
+The city’s Transportation Action Plan identified 32 miles of roadway for evaluation and possible reclassification to meet current and projected traffic volumes.
 These projects will not modify curb widths on the roadways.
 Scottsdale’s Traffic Engineering Division has used this proven method of evaluating roads for more than 30 years.

 Do Scottsdale paving projects always include Americans with Disabilities Act ramp upgrades?